cloudify-cosmo/wagon/README.md

 wagon install -s ~/tars/cloudify_script_plugin-1.2-py27-none-any.tar.gz --upgrade --ignore-platform
 # install a package from a url into an existing virtualenv.
 wagon install -s http://me.com/cloudify_script_plugin-1.2-py27-none-any-none-none.tar.gz --virtualenv my_venv -v
+# pass additional args to `pip install` (NOTE that conflicting arguments are not handled by wagon.)
+wagon create -s cloudify-script-plugin==1.2 -a '--no-cache-dir'
 ```

 Note that `--pre` is appended to the installation command to enable installation of prerelease versions.